JosephLai241/URS/.github/CONTRIBUTING.md

 ## Code of Conduct

-Code of Conduct may be added in the future.
+Code of Conduct is available in the `.github/` directory.

 ## Important Resources